 Alongside having to deal with all the bias that’s already in the interview, we now have to consider new potential biases sneaking into the video process too.
 Research is showing that AI developed to conduct facial analysis can lead to racial discrimination towards already marginalized groups.

 Not only that, recruiters state that they spend more time in overall interviews today than they did before the pandemic because they are turning to video interviews instead of phone screening.
-As recruiters tend to do more video interviews than they did in face-to-face interviews and some are combining what used to be a phone screening with a video meeting/interview instead.
-Just replacing face-to-face interviews with one or two-way interviews will, therefore, not contribute to a higher quality process.
+Recruiters tend to do more video interviews than they did in face-to-face interviews and some are combining what used to be a phone screening with a video meeting/interview instead.
+Just replacing face-to-face interviews with one or two-way interviews will, therefore, not contribute to a higher-quality process.

 Common biases during digital interviews: